+The facility will be located on the site of the former Jamestown Lumber Company Ltd properties.
 The proposed Marwood facility will produce pressure treated lumber and manufactured wood products for customers throughout Newfoundland and abroad.
-The facility will include an 18,000 sq. ft. treating plant including two treating cylinders and an adjacent 4800 sq. ft. wood handling, sorting and manufacturing plant.
-The facility will be located in the Deer Lake Municipality and will produce pressure treated lumber and other manufactured products using lumber purchased from local sawmills and substitute with other supply only when material is not locally available.
+The facility will integrate the treating plant as well as the wood handling, sorting and manufacturing plant with the existing Jamestown assets, buildings and infrastructure.
+The facility will produce pressure treated lumber and other manufactured products using lumber purchased from local sawmills and substitute with other supply when material is not locally available.